For most people, dangling at 518 feet off a 127 year-old structure is the stuff nightmares are made of.

 “It sounds daft, but I’ve always felt like Blackpool tower is a friendly structure and it’d look after me.”

-Dave left in 2018 and now works at Fleetwood Offshore Survival Centre as a trainer which involves other adrenaline filled activities such as teaching people underwater escapes.
+Dave left in 2018 and now works at Blackpool Offshore Survival Centre as a trainer which involves other adrenaline filled activities such as teaching people underwater escapes.

 He still does a lot of work at height working on wind turbines for Global Wind.